tomphttp/specifications/BareServer.md

 	- repository {String}?: A link to the project's .git file.
 	- version {String}?: The version of this project's backend.
 - versions {Array{String}}: A list of version names this server supports. (resolvable to http://server/versionName/)
-- language {String{NodeJS,Deno,Bun,ServiceWorker,Java,PHP,Rust,C,C++,C#,Ruby,Go,Crystal,Shell}}: The runtime. "language" is kept for legacy purposes
+- language {String{NodeJS,Deno,Bun,ServiceWorker,Java,PHP,Rust,C,C++,C#,Ruby,Go,Crystal,Shell}}: The runtime. "language" is kept for legacy purposes.
 - memoryUsage {Number}?: The memory used by the server in base MB.

 In NodeJS, memoryUsage should be calculated by: